1Moulin de Carra

 2Parc des Écureuils

 This beautiful, recently-built park designed by the architect Biking is located on the Foron’s bank in a natural setting.
-The centre of its rolling lawns is decorated with a waterfall and water jets.
+The centre of its rolling lawns is decorated with a waterfall and water jets.<br/>The Parc des Écureuils is a peaceful natural area, ideal for recharging your batteries in the forest.
+It's said that if you keep a low profile, you can easily spot red squirrels hopping from branch to branch.
+Legend or reality, you tell us!

 3Sculpture : Le clown